 The majority of contributing properties reflect the quality of original workmanship.
-This can be seen in the finish details of both pre- and post-WWII buildings.
+This can be seen in the finish details of both pre- and post-World War II buildings.
 The pre-war buildings have an attention to detail and craftsmanship which includes hand plaster and fine woodwork.
-The post-war buildings use material and systems carefully constructed to eliminate a feeling of hand craftsmanship, while many using sculptural elements to create bold designs.
+The post-war buildings use material and systems carefully constructed to eliminate a feeling of hand craftsmanship, while many use sculptural elements to create bold designs.